Writing Tests Using the CS 70 TestingLogger

 The TestingLogger

-ations and knows the name of the set of tests being worked on.
+class is the class that actually tracks all the passed and failed affirmations and knows the name of the set of tests being worked on.

-If you create a TestingLogger
+If you create a new TestingLogger

-Summary of affirmation failures for all tests
+Summary of affirmation failures for All tests

 ----